smilexth/smilexth/README.md

 - 👯 I'm looking to collaborate on open-source automation projects
 - 🤔 I'm passionate about streamlining processes with elegant automation solutions
 - 💼 Experienced in building robust DevOps pipelines and Linux infrastructure
+- 🏠 Founder of [Home Automation Thailand](https://www.facebook.com/groups/hathailand), a community for smart home enthusiasts
+- 👨‍💻 Software Development Skills Advisor and Consultant
+- 🏢 Founder at [RackSync](https://github.com/racksync), specializing in Automation and Smart Solutions

+## 🏢 My Company - RackSync
+**RACKSYNC CO., LTD.** is a specialist in Automation and Smart Solutions of all sizes.
+We provide consulting services as well as system implementation, installation, and monitoring by experts.
+Additionally, we are a full-service Software As A Service development company.

 ## 🛠️ Skills & Technologies
 ![Linux](https://img.shields.io/badge/-Linux-FCC624?style=flat-square&logo=linux&logoColor=black)